nogibjj/lisa-mini-project6/README.md

 ### Step 2: Open a Databricks and Load the Data
-1. I created a new Azure Databricks Service and assigned it to the default Resource group.
+1. Create a new Azure Databricks Service and assigned it to the default Resource group.
-2. I created a Computing Cluster for the Databricks.
+2. Create a Computing Cluster for the Databricks.
-3. I tried to upload the files but it is too large, so I uploaded to DBFS, the Databricks File System.
 * Note: The first cluster I created failed to start because I created a multi-node cluster.
 Currently, you can only use Azure Student subscription to create a Single node cluster which will have one Driver node with 4 cores.
+3. I tried to upload the files but it is too large, so I uploaded to DBFS, the Databricks File System.
+4. Change Workspace's setting at Admin setting.
+Enable `Web Terminal` and

 ### Step 3: Create Tables from the File